markus-franke/TagImg/README.md

 TagImg
 ======

-Apply watermarks to images

-This project uses ImageMagick.
+This cross-platform tool automatically resizes, rotates and applies watermarks to JPG images.